franckXu/blog-1/_sources/2017/07/20/idris-totality-dependent-types-proofs.rst.txt

 These are all tools for writing better, more correct code.
-As other functional concepts got adopted over the years into more mainstream languages (for example first-order functions, anonymous functions, algebraic types etc.), I expect (and hopre) these features to eventually be adopted too.
+As other functional concepts got adopted over the years into more mainstream languages (for example first-order functions, anonymous functions, algebraic types etc.), I expect (and hope) these features to eventually be adopted too.

 There is still a lot of room for improvement: writing proofs is tedious, compiler errors are not always very clear, and, coming back to the speed to